-Accidents involving HGVs are particularly serious: they are fatal in 13 % of cases, compared to 5% for accidents without HGVs.
-9 out of 10 people killed in accidents involving HGVs are not HGV users, 31% are vulnerable users (pedestrians, cyclists, motorized two-wheeled users).
-2 out of 3 HGV users are killed in an accident without a third party.
+Accidents involving HGVs are particularly serious: in 2021, they were fatal in 14% of cases, compared to 5% for accidents without HGVs.
+89% of those killed in accidents involving a heavy goods vehicle (HGV) are not HGV users, 31% are vulnerable users (pedestrians, cyclists, motorized two-wheelers).
+2 out of 3 HGV users are killed in accidents without third parties.

-Light goods vehicles (LGVs) are vehicles intended for the transport of goods with a gross vehicle weight (GVW) between 1.5 tons and 3.5 tons.
-The fleet and commercial vehicle routes are increasing: between 2012 and 2019, the fleet increased by +11% and the number of kilometres travelled by +9%, while over the same period the fleet of heavy goods vehicles increased only by +1%.
-In 2019, 7% of the vehicles involved in a personal accident are LCVs, while these vehicles make 14% of the trips in France.
-60% of the LCV drivers involved in fatal accidents are presumed responsible.
-This share is 37 % for HGV drivers and 68 % for motorists.
-56 % of LCV drivers are presumed responsible in personal accidents with pedestrians.
+Commercial vehicles (CUVs) are vehicles intended for the transport of goods with a gross vehicle weight rating (GVWR) of between 1.5 tons and 3.5 tons.
+The fleet and routes of commercial vehicles are increasing: between 2012 and 2019, the fleet increased by +11% and the number of kilometers traveled by +9%, while over the same period the fleet of heavy trucks stagnated (+1%).
+In 2021, 7.0% of vehicles involved in an injury accident were LCVs, although these vehicles make 14% of the trips in France.
+In fatal accidents involving LCVs, 59% of LCV drivers are presumed to be responsible.
+This proportion is 36% for truck drivers and 69% for car drivers.